 - Stress the importance of staying informed about evolving security threats and best practices.

-Remember that effective information security training should be ongoing, with periodic updates to reflect changing threats and technologies.
-It should also be tailored to the specific needs and risks of your organization.
+Effective information security training should be ongoing, with periodic updates to reflect changing threats and technologies.
+It should also be tailored to your organization’s specific needs and risks.

 How do you train your employees for information security?
 Education is the first step.
-However, to create a lasting change in employee behavior, the training must be more than a single annual event.
-Studies show that frequent, granular training opportunities designed to address specific behaviors and practices are the most effective.
-Every employee should be included in the training, senior leadership, supervisors, and IT professionals.
-You can’t change what you don’t know you are doing wrong, or could be doing better.
+However, the training must be more than a single annual event to create a lasting change in employee behavior.
+Studies show frequent, granular training opportunities to address specific behaviors and practices are the most effective.
+All employees, including senior leadership, supervisors, and IT professionals, should be included in the training.
+You can’t change what you don’t know you are doing wrong or could be doing better.

 Conclusion